 Important Things to Remember

 - Epilate at night so that any redness will have disappeared by morning

-- Be gentle; you’re more likely to reduce epilator hurt if you take your time while epilating.
+- Be gentle; you’re more likely to reduce epilating pain if you take your time.
 Move the epilator slowly over the skin so that the head can grab as much hair as possible in one stroke.

-- Most epilators don’t work well on well skin.
+- Most epilators don’t work well on wet skin, unless they’re designed for it.
 Dry the skin with a clean towel before epilating

 Epilators are typically designed to help remove your hair with the least pain possible.
-The stereotype about the epilator hurt should not prevent you from using the devices.
+Stories about epilator pain should not prevent you from using one for yourself.
 For more insights, be sure to read my post on how to reduce pain while using epilators.